Mullgate

 Before claiming hostname-selected routing works remotely, verify all of the following:

-• mullgate doctor shows no hostname drift
+• mullgate proxy doctor shows no hostname drift

 • real proxy probes produce the expected route behavior